chaichontat/samui/README.md

 You could share your files with your collaborators using your own file server or AWS S3.
 More reasonably priced alternatives include [Cloudflare R2](https://www.cloudflare.com/products/r2/) and [Backblaze B2](https://www.backblaze.com/b2/cloud-storage.html).
 The images are available instantly and without any installation on their end!

+### Annotation

+There are two separate types of annotations in Loopy Browser Both requires you to set a label to be associated with the resulting annotation.
+The labels can be changed by double-clicking on the label names.

+#### ROI Annotation
+This is the typical kind of annotation you'd expect from other image viewers.
+We simply draw figures that indicate regions of interest of the image.
+The exported result is a JSON file that contains the coordinates of the drawn figures.
+That is, the outputs are _coordinates and their labels_.
+The exported results can be dragged back into the browser.

+#### Feature Annotation
+Here, we annotate the features or overlays that are either with the dataset to begin with or imported.
+The ability to draw ROIs is simply there to facilitate annotation.
+Each point can be annotated individually as well.
+The outputs are _feature ID and their labels_.

 ## Installation